 ACCESS for ELLs is a suite of secure, large-scale English language proficiency assessments for kindergarten through grade 12 students who have been identified as English language learners (ELLs).
-The assessments are grounded in the WIDA English Language Development (ELD) Standards and given annually in WIDA Consortium member states to monitor student progress in acquiring academic English.
-For more information on WIDA assessments, visit wida.wisc.edu/assess.
+The assessments are grounded in the WIDA English Language Development (ELD) Standards and given annually in WIDA Consortium member states to monitor student progress in acquiring English language proficiency in academic contexts.
+For more information on WIDA assessments, visit WIDA assessments (wida.wisc.edu/assess).

 English language proficiency is a measure of the language students use in their interactions with peers and teachers in both instructional and social settings.
 Language and cognition develop over multiple years, and the path of each individual varies depending on many factors, including age, educational experiences, and personality.
-With this in mind and to target distinct spaces along the development continuum, the ACCESS for ELLs assessments are divided into grade-level clusters.
+With this in mind, and to target distinct spaces along the development continuum, the ACCESS for ELLs assessments are divided into grade-level clusters.

-Kindergarten ACCESS for ACCESS for ELLs Paper Grade 1 Grade 2 Grade Grade 3 es 2-3 Grades 4-5 Grades 6-8 Grades 9-12 ELLs ACCESS for ELLs Online Grade 1 Grades 2-3 Grades 4-5 Grades 6-8 Grades 9-12 Alternate ACCESS for ELLs Grade es 1-2 Grade es 3-5 Grades 6-8 Grades 9-12
+Kindergarten ACCESS for ELLs ACCESS for ELLs Paper Grade 1 Grade Grade 2 3 Grades 2-3 Grades 4-5 Grades 6-8 Grades 9-12 ACCESS for ELLs Online Grade 1 Grades 2-3 Grades 4-5 Grades 6-8 Grades 9-12 Alternate ACCESS for ELLs Grad des 1-2 Grade es 3-5 Grades 6-8 Grades 9-12

 Each test, across all grade-level clusters, assesses the four language domains of Listening, Reading, Writing, and Speaking.
 In the Listening and Reading domain tests, students are presented with items to which they respond by making a selection from limited options.
 In the Writing and Speaking domain tests, students are presented with open-ended tasks and construct unique responses.
-To give students the best opportunity to show what they can do with academic English language, the tests are organized into thematically linked groups of items.
+To give students the best opportunity to show what they can do with English language in academic contexts, the tests are organized into thematically linked groups of items.
 This structure minimizes the cognitive leaps students must make as they move from item to item through the test.

 Each ACCESS for ELLs assessment has some form of built-in adaptivity, giving students the chance to respond to test content that is challenging enough to allow them to fully demonstrate their English language skills but not so difficult as to prevent them from showing any skills at all.
 In ACCESS for ELLs Paper, this adjustment to a student's abilities is accomplished with a tiered test structure.
 ACCESS for ELLs Online pairs the tiered structure with an adaptive test engine that responds to a student's performance.
-Kindergarten and Alternate ACCESS for ELLs give students multiple opportunities to respond to each test item and provide multiple points at which test administrators can stop testing as students reach the extent of their current language abilities.
+Kindergarten and Alternate ACCESS for ELLs give students multiple opportunities to respond to test items and provide multiple points at which test administrators can stop testing as students reach the extent of their current language abilities.